 The Ministry does not recommend any particular centre.
 Parents are advised to check with the individual centre before making their selection.

-Should you have any enquiries or feedback on child care centres, please here to email us or visit us at
+Should you have any enquiries or feedback on child care centres, please click here to email us.

 Student Care Fee Assistance (SCFA)

 The Student Care Fee Assistance (SCFA) scheme helps eligible families by subsidising the children’s student care fees.
 The amount of subsidy will depend on the type of Student Care Centre that the child attends as well as the household income.